 The continued unsettled conditions in the global financial system may have an impact on our business, liquidity and financial condition.
 Our ability to access the capital markets may be severely restricted at a time when we would like, or need, to access those markets, which could have an impact on our liquidity and flexibility to react to changing economic and business conditions.
 In addition, the cost of debt financing and the proceeds of equity financing may be materially adversely impacted by these market conditions.
 Defaults of lenders in our credit facilities, should they occur, could adversely affect our liquidity.
-Capital market turmoil was reflected in significant reductions in equity market valuations in 2008, which significantly reduced the value of assets of CenterPoint Energy's pension plan, in which we participate.
-These reductions increased non-cash pension expense in 2009 and may impact liquidity if contributions are made to offset reduced asset values.

 In addition to the credit and financial market issues, a recurrence of national and local recessionary conditions may impact our business in a variety of ways.
-These include, among other things, reduced customer usage, increased customer default rates and wide swings in commodity prices.
+These include, among other things, reduced retail electric customer usage, increased customer default rates and wide swings in commodity prices.